-Version 1 DRAFT Re-entry to the Register Midwife Accreditation Standards.
+Version 2 DRAFT Re-entry to the Register Midwife Accreditation Standards.

-Proposed criterion to offer further guidance on content inclusion in re-entry to the register midwifery programs.
-(Proposed criterion 4.4)
+Proposed rewording (in blue text) of criterion 4.4 to more comprehensively guide content inclusion in re-entry to the register midwifery programs.

 - 4.4 Program content includes but is not limited to supporting further development and application of knowledge and skills in: - a.
-Reflective practice - b.
+Critical thinking and reflective practice - b.
 Research appreciation and translation - c.
-Legislative, regulatory and ethical requirements for practice - d.
+Legislative, regulatory, and ethical requirements for contemporary practice - d.
 Assessment, planning, implementation and evaluation of midwifery care - e.
+Complex and emergency care, including recognising and responding to deterioration in the woman and/or baby

-Emergency care including neonatal and maternal resuscitation - f.
+- f.
 Pharmacokinetics, pharmacodynamics and the quality use of medicines within the midwifery scope of practice and context - g.
 Health informatics and health technology.

-Question 4.
-Do you support the inclusion of the above criterion in the Re-entry to the Register Midwife Accreditation Standards?
+Question 6.
+Do you support the proposed modifications to Criterion 4.4 in the Re-entry to the Register Midwife Accreditation Standards?